Lindsay Lohan says car scrape claims "absurd"

-LOS ANGELES Lindsay Lohan, trying hard to stay sober and out of trouble, found herself at the centre of a new kerfuffle on Wednesday after an aborted trip to a Hollywood night club.
+LOS ANGELES Lindsay Lohan, trying hard to stay sober and out of trouble, found herself at the center of a new kerfuffle on Wednesday after an aborted trip to a Hollywood night club.

 The "Mean Girls" actress was accused by a nightclub manager of grazing his knee with her car while trying to avoid paparazzi and drive away in her Porsche from a friend's birthday party.